sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/tensorflow/tensorflow.md

 1. Create a new Env.

     ```shell
-    conda create -n tensorflow-macos python=3.10  # Python 3.8 and 3.9 are also supported here, and in theory, 3.11 should also be supported.
-However, extensive library support for 3.11 is incomplete and has not yet been tested.
+    conda create -n tensorflow-macos python=3.11 # Python 3.8, 3.9 and 3.10 are also supported.
     conda activate tensorflow-macos
     ```